-Accrual for Service Interruptions
+Accrual for Service Credits

-We maintain an accrual for service interruptions that may occur from our Internet-based learning products.
-The accrual is estimated using management's judgment and analysis of potential risk of loss associated with downtime of our hosted applications.
-At December 31, 2007, and 2006, the accrual for service interruptions balance was approximately \$394,000 and \$314,000, respectively, and is included on the accompanying consolidated balance sheets under the caption "accrued liabilities."
+We maintain an accrual for service credits that may occur from our Internet-based learning products.
+The accrual is estimated using management's judgment and analysis of potential risk of loss associated with downtime, system performance, or other contractual obligations associated with our hosted applications.
+At December 31, 2008, and 2007, the accrual for service credits balance was approximately \$345,000 and \$394,000, respectively, and is included on the accompanying consolidated balance sheets under the caption "accrued liabilities."